pmean/classes/clinical-research-methodology/modules/5510-08-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module08
+title: "MEDB 5510, Clinical Research Methods, Module08, Objectives
 ---

-#### Module08, Sampling designs
+### Sampling designs

+In this module, you will learn how to

-+ To describe different approaches to probability sampling
++ describe different approaches to probability sampling

-+ To discuss advantages and disadvantages of non-probability samples
++ discuss advantages and disadvantages of non-probability samples